rajatguptakgp/covid19india_symptomchecker/README.md

 ## Usage
 ### On Google Colab:
-  1. Run `covid19-checker.ipynb` in Google Colab.
+  1. Run `covid19-checker.ipynb` on Google Colab.
+The IPython notebook is made available to open there.

   However, the application will not be able to run in user's regional language as his/her IP address cannot be tracked.
 The default language of the application is English.